 The State Optional Retirement Program (State ORP) is a defined contribution retirement plan for employees of state agencies, public and charter school districts and public higher education institutions.
 State ORP is also available to individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
-Employees of optional employers are not eligible to participate in the State ORP.
+Employees of optional employers are not eligible to participate in State ORP.
 In this retirement plan you are solely responsible for your retirement account, and you choose how to invest and manage your money.

-State ORP participation requires you to be employed by and receiving compensation from an employer that participates in the State ORP.
+State ORP participation requires you to be employed by and receiving compensation from an employer that participates in State ORP.
 Initial enrollment, including service provider selection, must take place within 30 days of your initial hire.

 PEBA will provide your selected service provider with basic enrollment information; however, you will need to provide direction on how you want your contributions invested and designate a beneficiary for your State ORP account balance.
 The current providers are:

 View contact information for the service providers now.

 The annual open enrollment period for active participants of State ORP is January 1 to March 1 each year.
 During the annual open enrollment period you may: